xlcnd/isbntools/isbntools/contrib/README.rst

    Note that to hook up your code you *usually* need to register it in the ``isbntools.conf`` file.
    This is **not** a system file, but is usually in the home directory of the user (or at the root of the virtual environmnent).
-Take a look at the setup_ file for the main package and at the methods of ``isbntools.conf`` for editing the conf file (see_).
+Take a look at the _initapp_ file and at the methods of ``isbntools.conf`` for editing the conf file (see_).

    The package datafolder_ could be useful too.